(Updated February 14, 2024)

 Proloquo’s Crescendo Evolution™ is a robust, innovative vocabulary.
-It includes more than double the words of other AAC systems.
+It includes more than quadruple the words of other AAC systems.
 It achieves this with a much smaller grid size that is at least as efficient as much larger grid sizes found in other systems.
 This is not a coincidence.
 The Crescendo Evolution vocabulary was designed to provide an optimum balance in terms of vocabulary size, efficiency, and grid size.

 Vocabulary size: Most AAC users use a smaller overall vocabulary than speaking people.
 The words they can understand (receptive vocabulary) are often significantly more than the words they use (expressive vocabulary).
 We designed Crescendo Evolution to reduce this lexical gap.
-The vocabulary has two to three times more words than other AAC systems.
+The vocabulary has four to seven times more words than other AAC systems.
 This includes a large set of core words, essential school vocabulary, and key words like conjunctions and articles.

 Grid size: Parents and educators are often overwhelmed by robust AAC systems because of the sheer amount of words presented per page.
 We determined the smallest possible grid size that still provides quick access to the most frequently used words.